-After two years of experience of living with COVID-19, as well as the availability of vaccines and other effective safety measures in place, employers are transitioning employees back to their worksites.
-The FTA is considering relaxing public transportation mask requirements, and the commuting public also seem more willing to transition back to their prior alternative commuting arrangements.
-RCTC is optimistic that the upcoming fiscal year will bring additional vanpools back to the program and projects that within two years, VanClub ridership will exceed prepandemic levels.
-Until there is a marked improvement in vanpool enrollment, VanClub will continue to relax the minimum program requirements (on occupancy and minimum days each month) to continue subsidy support for the active vanpools as they struggle to retain and recruit passengers.
+FY2022/23 marks the first fiscal year that vanpool levels started to recover.
+Till then, the program essentially remained flat at 30 vanpools since dropping from a high of 80 vanpools in February 2020.
+After three years of experience of living with COVID-19, as well as the availability of vaccines and other effective safety measures in place, more employers have begun to transition employees back to their worksites.
+The FTA lifted the public transportation mask requirements in May 2022, and the commuting public has seemed more willing to transition back to their prior alternative commuting arrangements.
+RCTC is optimistic that the upcoming fiscal year will bring additional vanpools to the program and projects that by the end of FY 2023/24, VanClub ridership will reach pre-pandemic levels.